-Institutional cooperation between Poland and Ukraine plays an important role within the cooperation of the European Union and its eastern partners under the Eastern Partnership and under the Interreg NEXT Poland - Ukraine Programme.

-The Interreg NEXT Poland - Ukraine Programme supports building and maintaining links between local and regional communities and entities across borders.
+Institutional cooperation between Poland and Ukraine plays an important role within the cooperation of the European Union and its eastern partners under the Eastern Partnership and under the Interreg NEXT Poland - Ukraine 2021-2027 Programme.
+The Programme supports building and maintaining links between local and regional communities and entities across borders.
 The 2014-2020 edition included Belarus and had a total budget of over 201 million euro (183 M EUR of EU financing, 18.3 M EUR of beneficiaries co-financing), out of which in total approx. 188 million euro was allocated for implementation of projects under four thematic objectives: Heritage, Accessibility, Security and Borders.
 Three types of projects have been supported: Large Infrastructure Projects which addressed Accessibility, Security and Borders, regular projects under all thematic objectives and microprojects aimed at the cultural and natural heritage of the Programme area.

-In the 2014-2020 Programme edition over 160 projects have been selected for financing, with approx. 450 beneficiaries involved as projects partners.
+In the 2014-2020 Programme edition almost 160 projects were financed, with 433 beneficiaries involved as projects partners.
 The most popular project topics in this edition of the Programme 2014-2020 were: